fixing australia human rights sustainable earth sustainable shelter terror australis association member log in

 This is a page for the latest news from Australian and West-Australian action and initiatives in dealing with the Terror laws.
 You can return to this page to see what's new and what's news.

-There will be links on this page to news and updates.
-There will also be summaries and links to other pages, added to this ORANGE section, but not linked from other pages.
+There are links on this page to news and updates, including summaries and links to other pages, added to this ORANGE section, but not linked from other pages.

 3 January 2006: Human Rights Watch on the Anti-Terrorism Bill - "In order to protect freedom of expression, "urging" action must not be criminalized unless it is directed at inciting imminent lawless action, is likely to incite such action, and if those listening are likely to take action in response to the urging."